7 Days on Vis: A Journal from Croatia's Most Remote Island

 Day 3: Stiniva — Europe's Best Beach Earns the Title

 There are no facilities at Stiniva.
 None.
 No bathroom, no bar, no shade, no phone signal.
-Bring water, food, reef shoes for the pebbles, and sunscreen.
-Or take the water taxi from Komiza for 15 euros per person and skip the scramble entirely.
+Bring water, food, reef shoes for the pebbles, and sunscreen — or take the water taxi from Komiza for 15 euros per person and skip the scramble entirely.

 Day 4: Wine, History, and Doing Nothing

-Slow day.
+A slow day.
 Deliberately slow.

 Day 5: Cold War Ghosts and Hidden Beaches